safe-global/safe-smart-account/README.md

 Some networks require replay protection, making it incompatible with the default deployment process as it relies on a presigned transaction without replay protection (see https://github.com/Arachnid/deterministic-deployment-proxy).

-Safe contracts use a different deterministic deployment proxy (https://github.com/safe-global/safe-singleton-factory).
+Safe Smart Account contracts use a different deterministic deployment proxy (https://github.com/safe-global/safe-singleton-factory).
 To make sure that the latest version of this package is installed, make sure to run `npm i --save-dev @gnosis.pm/safe-singleton-factory` before deployment.
 For more information, including how to deploy the factory to a new network, please refer to the factory repo.

 Note: This will result in different addresses compared to hardhat's default deterministic deployment process.